 - Take breaks.
 If you find yourself losing steam, do something else or just stop and come back to it later on in the day.

 - Don’t be afraid to give negative criticism.
-If you didn’t like the song, lyrics, beat, intro, etc. tell why you didn’t like it and what could be done to improve this.
+If you didn’t like the song, lyrics, beat, intro, etc. tell me why you didn’t like it and what could be done to improve this.

 - Give details.
-Was the introduction too slow or was this song a great example of raw talent.
+Was the introduction too slow or was this song a great example of raw talent?
 If so, write it down.
 This will help you to write a great review!

 - Try to write at least 4 or possibly 5 sentences for each review.